bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 5. Press volume down + end key and hold until tri-colored screen appears.

-6. Task 29 on HD2 toolkit.
+6. Format with **Wipe (Task 29)** using the HD2 toolkit.
+The phone will no longer have an OS of any kind, so get to the tri-colored screen again.

-7. On bottom left of HD2 toolkit theirs an option to install custom ruu, click browse.
+7. On bottom left of HD2 toolkit theirs an option to **Install Custom RUU**, click **Browse**.

-8. Navigate to the place you previously unzipped leoimg and select the .nbh file.
+8. Navigate to the place you previously unzipped `leoimg.nbh` and select that file.

+9. Click **Install RUU**.

-9. Click install ruu.
-You're done, now install some new OSes!
+10. You're done, now install some new OSes!
+Jump to the [[next section.|HTC HD2#Installing Operating Systems with cLK]]

 #### Installing CLK 1.5 Without USB

-**Note: This method is dangerous, you should only use this method if your USB is broken.**
+> **Note: This method is dangerous, you should only use this method if your USB port is broken.**

 1. Format SD card.